 The solution: Filing a Provisional Patent App (PPA)

 Congress offers inventors another option like filing a provisional patent application on the invention (PPA).
 A PPA is a way for an investor to claim pending patent status for 12 months.
 However, it requires a fraction of the time and costs of a regular application for a patent.

 An effective filing of your invention presides this.
-You can then use the term “patent in process” to refer to your invention for at least 12 months after that date.
-To prove your invention was before other similar developments, you can file a regular application for a patent within one year.
+You can then use the term “patent-pending” to refer to your invention for 12 months after that date.
+To get the provisional application to issue as a patent, you can file a regular application for a patent within one year.

 How PPA differs from a regular patent application

 While PTO fees constantly change, as of January 2023, a PPA costs around $130 for small entity and $64 for a micro-entity if you quality.
 This amount is far less than the thousands to tens or tens of thousands of dollars it takes to conduct a patent search and to prepare a complete non-provisional patent application.

 The cost of the provisional application is low because it is not examined and the process does not grant you a patent.
 It is simply a placeholder for your description of the invention.
 As such, anything can be included in the provisional application.
 That said, you should describe your invention in as much details as possible.
 Consider adding lots of diagrams or photos of your invention is another good way to have depth in the description as “one picture is worth a thousand words.”
 Also, if you have internal documentations on the operation of the system, the maintenance of the system, and user manuals, put them all into the provisional application to be safe.

 Providing as much detail as possible in a provisional patent application can be beneficial for several reasons: